geotim90/Nevini/docs/README.md

 Option | Description
 -------|------------
 --dm   | Forces Nevini to reply via direct message instead of replying in the current channel.
+Note that this flag is incompatible with commands that require interaction.
---rm   | Nevini will attempt to remove the message containing the command after processing it.
+--rm   | Nevini will attempt to remove the message containing the command after processing it and will attempt to remove any response after one minute.

 ## Aliases